 4. Electrical input and controls.

 A specialised controller will be incorporated in the heat pump to provide temperature and timing functions of the system.
 A good controller can be key to a energy-efficient system.
-However, it is often said that a sophisticated controller set badly is worse than a simple control unit.
+As time goes on, controllers get better and easier to use.

 Ground Source Heat Pumps offer several advantages

-- The water-water (or antifreeze-water) heat pump unit is a sealed and reliable self-contained unit.
+- The water-water (or Glycol antifreeze-water) heat pump unit is a sealed & reliable self-contained unit that should last a long time.

-- There are no corrosion or degradation issues with buried plastic pipes.
+- There are no corrosion or degradation issues with buried plastic pipes, and the heat pump unit is indoors in the warm and away from damp.

 - The system will continue to provide good output even during extremely cold spells.